hmxmilohax/dance-central-1-deluxe/README.md

 You can find DLC packs for all Dance Central titles in [this drive](https://drive.google.com/drive/folders/1Wc_oYoY8I-HL8XYOlau5qi99CQkPoStl).

+On Xenia, launch it and go to "File" > "Install Content" and select all the DLC files you want to install.
+You can select more than one at a time.

 ## Dependencies

 [Git for Windows](https://gitforwindows.org/) - CLI application to allow auto updating DCDX repo files